80 John Palmer / John Cary 1813

 W Ravenhill; The South West in the Eighteenth-Century Re-mapping of England; in Maps and History in South-West England; Ed.
 Barker, K and Kain, R; University of Exeter Press; 1991.

 For information on Isaac and John Palmer (presumably they were related), see Worms and Baynton-Williams British Map Engravers.
-For information on Cooke see Kit Batten; John Cooke; privately printed monograph; copies are held at the Westcountry Studies Library in Exeter and at the British Library.
+For information on Cooke see Kit Batten; John Cooke; privately printed monograph; is available online.